bthurlow/nativescript-imagecropper/README.md

 * height:<number> The height of the image you would like returned.

 ### Returned Result Arguments
-*response: string;
+* response: string;
-..* Success
+  * Success
-..* Cancelled
+  * Cancelled
-..* Error
+  * Error
-*image: imageSource.ImageSource;
+* image: imageSource.ImageSource;
-..* Returns null if there was an error or was cancelled.
+  * Returns null if there was an error or was cancelled.